Balancing Autonomy with Accountability

 Many organisations are embracing agile ways of working in an attempt to build faster, more customer-focused and resilient organisations.
 They are redesigning themselves to create a culture where decision making is transitioned away from middle management towards those working with customers at the coal face.
 Ultimately, they seek engagement in order to create a culture where staff are empowered to truly delight customers.
 Autonomy is the critical ingredient; however, autonomy is often misunderstood.
 Many organisations think they just need to increase autonomy, however they forget to include the counter-balance of accountability, often with disastrous results.

-Recently, many senior leaders have shared with Radically a worry concern.
+Recently, many senior leaders have shared with us a worrying concern.
 It is happening so much that it is becoming a pattern.
 They are telling us, often with hushed voices, that they feel they cannot ask important business questions such as “when do you think this will be done?” or “how is cost tracking?” or “will we hit our launch date?”.
 When they do ask these questions, they get proudly shunned and told that that these questions “aren’t agile”.

 Perplexed, they feel stuck.
 Do they go back to their old ways and demand answers (which they know will be fabricated anyway)?
 Do they dare mess with the new agile culture and risk being seen as “a manager”, the evil conspirator who is secretly trying to stop agile and control everyone?
 Or do they try to manage the business without the vital information required to make decisions?
 The end result is managers on tip toes.